The History of Leon Farmer and Company

 The company sold over four million cases in 1998, up from three million in 1990.
 H. Leon Farmer, III served as a member of the Anheuser-Busch Consumer Awareness and Education Advisory Panel, 2000-2002.
 Sales reached five million cases in 2001.
 Michelob Ultra was introduced in August 2003.
 Leon Farmer, III was appointed to the Anheuser-Busch Wholesaler Advisory Panel in November 2002 serving until March 2006.
 He was elected Chairman of the Anheuser-Busch Wholesaler Advisory Panel in January 2005, becoming the second son to follow in his father’s footsteps as Panel Chair.

 Today, our Company holds a market share of +56% with annual sales exceeding 5.5 million cases.
-We have over 185 employees, 80 motor vehicles, and 50 tractor-trailers.
-We distribute over 170 brands and 400 packages.
-We’ve come a long way from the 4 trucks and the 7 items handled in 1958.
+We have more than 200 employees, 110 motor vehicles, and 52 tractor-trailers.
+We distribute more than 600 brands and 1500 packages.
+We’ve come a long way from the four trucks and seven items handled in 1958.